riks1233/spring_proxies_assignment/README.md

 - Set up the PostgreSQL database (container **or** local machine.)
   - For a containerized database, launch a detached PostgreSQL database Docker container with `docker compose -f db_compose.yml --env-file .env up -d`. **Note** that Docker's documentation states "**Values set in the shell environment override those set in the .env file.**"
   - If you want local machine database instead, then it is up to you. ;)
-- Get into the `app/` directory and run the application with `./gradlew flywayMigrate bootRun`
+- Get into the `app` directory and run the application with `./gradlew flywayMigrate bootRun`
   - **Note**: if you are using GUI tools to launch the application, make sure they consider the `.env` variables.

 ## Docker dev environment